syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 # Bubble HeatMap in Blazor HeatMap Chart Component

-This section shows how to customize the appearance of the bubbles in the HeatMap component using the video below.
+This section shows how to customize the appearance of the HeatMap cells as bubbles.
+The below video demonstrates the same.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=MXrqp-YHUgU"%}